4zv4l/rForth/README.md

 # Disclaimer
 > I'm not a pro rust programmer neither a pro forth programmer
 > if the code is aweful please give me some tips :)

+## restart
+Need to restart with a cleaner code base with a get_next() function instead of a whole function comparing each words